-No-fry fried ice cream recipe shows you how to make fried ice cream with a crispy coating without frying it!
+No fry fried ice cream recipe shows you how to make fried ice cream with a crispy coating without frying it!
 This simple five-ingredient recipe makes an easy dessert.

 I’ve never met a Mexican or Tex-Mex dessert that I didn’t like.
 When I worked at a Mexican restaurant in college, I fell in love with the desserts.
 They had flan, buñuelos, and fried ice cream, and I liked them all.

-I just don’t like all of the mess!
-This easy fried ice cream recipe gives you a scoop of ice cream with a sweet, crisp coating without all of that work and mess.
+As great as that fried ice cream was, frying foods can be messy and time-consuming.
+This easy no-fry version gives you a scoop of ice cream with a sweet, crisp coating without all of the work and mess that goes along with frying.

-How to make fried ice cream
+How to make no fry fried ice cream

 More dessert recipes!

-You can SUBSCRIBE to receive my latest recipe newsletters or FOLLOW ME on FACEBOOK, INSTAGRAM and PINTEREST for even more delicious food.
+You can subscribe to receive my latest recipe newsletters or follow me on Facebook, Instagram and Pinterest for even more delicious food.

 No-Fry Fried Ice Cream